TAUSIF

 Enterprise Software

-An ERP that wires HR, finance, and inventory across 9 departments and 200+ daily users into a single ledger.
-Aced its first external audit at 100%.
+An ERP that ties HR, finance, and inventory across 9 departments and 200+ daily users into a single ledger.
+Passed its first external audit at 100%.

 Departments